View of the Alcatraz Lighthouse and Island from the water

 Port Chicago Naval Magazine

-On the evening of July 17, 1944, residents in the San Francisco east bay area were jolted awake by a massive explosion that cracked windows and lit up the night sky.
-At Port Chicago Naval Magazine, 320 men were instantly killed when two ships being l
+On July 17, 1944, a massive explosion jolted the San Francisco East Bay area, shattering windows and lighting up the night sky.
+At Port Chicago Naval Magazine, 320 men were killed instantly when two ships loading ammunition for Pacific troops explode

 Rows of grave markers in the green grass of the cemetery as light shafts through misty trees.